nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 #### Example State Update Cycle
 ### Notes on Optimizing React/Redux Performance
 ### Using D3 in React
 [D3](https://d3js.org/) is a big, powerful graphics/math/data library.
-In this application it is primarily responsible for renering the TimeAxis and assocaited components, though it has capabilities far beyond that which we encourage you to use.
+In this application it is primarily responsible for rendering the TimeAxis and associated components, though it has capabilities far beyond that which we encourage you to use.
 In relation to React/Redux, D3 essentially takes care of the dynamic renderings we don't care to keep in the global state.
 We create a React/Redux component to manage the data flow between D3 and the rest of the application as well as provide a sane DOM entry point for D3.
 D3 then takes the DOM node and data from the state machine to perform its own rendering.
 ### Usage of ImmutableJS for Redux State Objects
 ### Quick D3 overview (regarding how we use it)